Reference

 BMR (Basal Metabolic Rate)

 The number of calories your body burns at complete rest to maintain basic functions like breathing and circulation.
+Your minimum daily calorie needs.

 Nutrition